malivinayak/To-Do-Manager/README.md

 ## About The Project
-Hey everyone, In this repo you will get To-do Manager App with crud operations in `HTML` `CSS` & `JavaScript` using local storage.
-Crud operation means to create, read, update, and delete.
+To-do Manager is a web development project using HTML, CSS & JavaScript with local storage.
+Along with front-end To-Do-Manager demonstrate CRUD operation on local storage.
+[CRUD operation -> Create, Read, Update, and Delete(CRUD)]

-In this To-do Manager app you can easily add, edit, delete or mark as complete your tasks.
-The tasks you added to this todo app will be stored in the browser’s local storage so, they won’t be removed on page refresh or tab close.
+To-Do-Manager is a web app used to maintain our day-to-day tasks or list everything that we have to do.
+This project provides an easy way to add, edit and delete tasks.
+Added tasks will be stored in the browser’s local storage so, they won’t be removed on page refresh or tab close.

 <h3> <b>Let's Try To-Do-Manager</b> - <a href="https://malivinayak.github.io/To-Do-Manager/">Click me to manage your To-Do list</a> </h3>